Barbara Gunnell treks with the sheep to a high-altitude feast in the Abruzzo Mountains.

 In the first half of the 15th century, there were more than three million sheep in Abruzzo.
 Today, there are about 450,000.
 In summer, they graze in the mountain pastures; in winter, they move to the grassy lowlands of Puglia.
 This seasonal movement of flocks up and down the mountains (called the transumanza) defined the landscape of Abruzzo.
 Spring and autumn, the sheep would graze their way along with a network of broad tracks (a hundred meters wide in places) covering hundreds of kilometers, the shepherds paying for the use of the paths along the way, and thus supporting local economies.

-But gradually, over the first decades of the 20th century, it became more economical to move the sheep by truck and train, and for local people to use the paths for crops.
-The sheep economy started to flounder; the hill villages of Abruzzo were abandoned.
+But gradually, over the first decades of the 20th century, it became more economical to move the sheep by truck and train and local people to use the paths for crops.
+After that, the sheep economy started to flounder; the hill villages of Abruzzo were abandoned.

 Abruzzo Food – Rocca Calascio – The rebirth

 Rolando, trim and tanned, with iron-grey hair, has a mission to foster Abruzzo culture.
 He looks like an art impresario, but his day job is cooking, and for the restaurant’s Saturday dinner, he was doing an Abruzzo special: Pecora (sheep, not lamb) with mountain herbs and potatoes.
 It’s a secret recipe, he said, but I’m going to reveal it.